 What to do in case you take too much Qelbree

 Call your doctor right away if you think you’ve taken too much Qelbree.
-You can also call 800-222-1222 to reach the American Association of Poison Control Centers or use its online resource.
+You can also call 800-222-1222 to reach America’s Poison Centers or use its online resource.
 But if you have severe symptoms, immediately call 911 (or a local emergency number) or go to the nearest emergency room.

 The sections above describe the usual dosages provided by the drugmaker.
 If your doctor recommends Qelbree for you, they’ll prescribe the dosage that’s right for you.